 The Aphasia Institute welcomes requests for conducting and supporting research and gives priority to research with real life impact and areas of particular interest to people with aphasia (e.g., support for individuals living with aphasia, treatments with direct impact on participation and quality of life, use of volunteers, pragmatics/ functional communication, and issues related to inherent competence).
 Research with the aim to reduce language barriers to full life participation will be given preference.

-In developing our guidelines, the Aphasia Institute’s Quality, Research and Ethics Committee (QRE) has followed the recommendations laid down in the Tri-Council Policy Statement: Ethical conduct for Research involving Humans and the guidelines for Good Clinical Practice developed by the International Conference on Harmonization of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH) Expert Working Group.
+In developing our guidelines, the Aphasia Institute Research & Ethics (AIRE) Committee has followed the recommendations laid down in the Tri-Council Policy Statement: Ethical conduct for Research involving Humans and the guidelines for Good Clinical Practice developed by the International Conference on Harmonization of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH) Expert Working Group.

-The QRE assesses research submissions with respect to:
+The AIRE assesses research submissions with respect to: